MSIM Tuition & Financial Aid

 - Tuition is based on the number of credits taken.
 Students who choose to take more credits than the number needed for the degree will pay more than the total amount listed.

-- Student fees assessed for the previous academic year can be reviewed here and include a non-refundable registration fee for students in self-sustaining programs ($55 quarterly).
+- Student fees assessed for the previous academic year can be reviewed here and include a non-refundable registration fee for students in self-sustaining programs.
 These fees tend to increase annually.

 - The MSIM program is fee-based (self-sustaining) and does not qualify for the State Employee Tuition Exemption program.

-- In order to accept the offer of admission, applicants are required to pay a $500 non-refundable deposit, which will go toward their autumn quarter tuition.
+- To accept the offer of admission, applicants are required to pay a $500 non-refundable deposit, which will be applied to first quarter tuition.

 Financial Aid & Scholarships

-The structure of financial aid, scholarships and other forms of educational support for graduate students works differently than what you experienced as an undergraduate.
 The good news: Aid is available for graduate school.
 The challenge: You need to be more proactive in researching the types of funds available and searching through a variety of funding sources.
+Most MSIM students fund their education through a combination of aid, scholarships, veteran’s benefits, employer assistance, loans, and savings.

 Learn more about the sources available to help fund your education: